surtecha/PixelForge/README.md

 <h1 align="center">PixelForge</h1>

-### This project is under active development.
-Documentation will be available soon.
+<h3 align="center">This project is under active development.
+Documentation will be available soon.</h3>